 About This Course

-1 year Full-time; 2 Years Part-time
+1 Year Full-time; 2 Years Part-time

 See Fees and Costs for full details.

-Open for EU applications, check rounds closing dates under How to Apply
+Open for EU applications, check rounds closing under How to Apply

 Non-EU Closing Date

-In part one, students take 30 credits of language modules in both Latin and Greek, and 15 credits of modules in areas of Roman history and culture, or the transmission and reception of such, all in translation.
-Latin and Greek can be taken either at beginner’s level or at some more advanced level.
+In part one, you will take 30 credits of language modules in both Latin and Greek, and 15 credits of modules in areas of Roman history and culture, or the transmission and reception of such, all in translation.
+Latin and Greek can be taken either at a beginner’s level or at some more advanced level.
 At the more advanced level, the texts studied all relate to the Roman Imperial period.

 There will be an average of 10 hours of language classes or lectures per week, spread throughout the week, during the teaching term.
 The beginner’s module in Latin (LT6001) is taken by a variety of students doing postgraduate programmes run by other departments also.

-Assessment in the taught component of the course varies from module to module, but usually combines some form of continuous assessment, whether class tests or essays, with an end of semester examination, with the majority of marks for the final examination.
+Assessment in the taught component of the course varies from module to module, but usually combines some form of continuous assessment, whether class tests or essays, with an end-of-semester examination, with the majority of marks for the final examination.
 The dissertation, worth half of the total mark, and undertaken under the supervision of a member of staff, reflects the importance of independent research.

-Who teaches on the course
+Who teaches the course

 Why Choose This Course